 See the Goldfields Track FAQs for camping facilities.

-The comprehensive GDTA Goldfields Track Walking Guide features large scale maps with track notes on the three tracks that make up the Goldfields Track (Wallaby Track, Dry Diggings Track and Leanganook Track).
-The guide contains 160 pages that will complement the three GDTA maps.
-Available from GDTA website for $29.95, postage and handling included.
+The comprehensive GDTA Goldfields Track: Walk or Ride Guide features large scale maps with track notes on the four tracks that make up the Goldfields Track (Eureka Track, Wallaby Track, Dry Diggings Track and Leanganook Track).
+The guide contains 166 pages and is available from GDTA website for $29.99, postage and handling included.

-Go to GDTA Online Shop to order these publications via our secure PayPal process.
+Go to GDTA Online Shop to order this and other publications via our secure PayPal process.

-The Wallaby Track, previously known as the Federation Track, crosses the top of the Great Dividing Range between Ballarat and Daylesford.
-It comprises the southernmost section of the Goldfields Track, now open to both walking and mtb cycling.
+The Wallaby Track, part of what was previously known as the Federation Track, crosses the Great Dividing Range near Barkstead between Ballarat and Daylesford.

 Commemorating the Centenary of Federation, the former Federation Track acknowledged the contribution of the trade union leader W. G. Spence to the formation of Federation.
 Spence was brought up in a slab and bark hut near Creswick and rose to become the first president of the powerful Shearers Union and a founding member of the first Federal Australian Parliament.
 At the time of Federation in 1901, the area was one of the most densely settled mining and rural areas in Australia.

-It was officially renamed the Wallaby Track by Steve Moneghetti in November 2006 to coincide with the addition of the Ballarat – Mount Buninyong section, and in recognition of the characteristic Black Wallabies found along much of the forested parts of the track .
+It was officially renamed the Wallaby Track by Steve Moneghetti in November 2006 to coincide with the addition of the Ballarat – Mount Buninyong section (which has since been excised to create the Eureka Track) in recognition of the characteristic Black Wallabies found along much of the forested parts of the track.

 Swearing allegiance to the Southern Cross